apache/sling-whiteboard/aries-jax-rs-whiteboard/README.md

-This repository implements a minimal Sling application using the [Aries JAX-RS Whiteboard](https://github.com/apache/aries-jax-rs-whiteboard) modules to implement a HTTPs that can be documented with OpenAPI.
+This repository implements a minimal Sling application using the [Aries JAX-RS Whiteboard](https://github.com/apache/aries-jax-rs-whiteboard) modules to implement HTTP APIs that can be documented with [OpenAPI](https://www.openapis.org/).

 The [org.fipro.modifier.jaxrs](https://github.com/fipro78/access_osgi_services/tree/master/org.fipro.modifier.jaxrs)
 example was useful in setting this up.